-Who: NOLABA, GNO Inc., LED, City ITI department When: Next five years Resources: Staff time, private funding
+Who: NOLABA, GNO Inc., LED, City ITI department

+Resources: Staff time, private funding
-Work with GNO Inc. and NOLABA to market New Orleans to outside digital media companies and to promote home-grown companies.

->Generate enthusiasm for New Orleans as a digital media hub and foster collaboration among digital media companies and incubators that support digital media companies.
-Work with K-12 and higher education to create a workforce pipeline aligned to the needs of the digital media industry.

-Work to improve the internet infrastructure in New Orleans and other smart city features (See 9.A. for more detail.).

-Encourage real estate growth and development targeted to needs of digital media community of businesses.

-2. Provide business startup and entrepreneurial customized assistance to digital media companies.
-Who: NOLABA, GNO Inc., LED When: Next five years Resources: Staff time
+- > Work with GNO Inc. and NOLABA to market New Orleans to outside digital media companies and to promote home-grown companies - >Generate enthusiasm for New Orleans as a digital media hub and foster collaboration among digital media companies and incubators that support digital media companies. - > Work with K-12 and higher education to create a workforce pipeline aligned to the needs of the digital media industry. - > Work to improve the internet infrastructure in New Orleans and other smart city features (See 9.A. for more detail.). - > Encourage real estate growth and development targeted to needs of digital media community of businesses. - Provide business startup and entrepreneurial customized assistance to digital media companies.
+Who: NOLABA, GNO Inc., LED

-Increase the supply of seed and venture financing for locally-based startup and early stage digital companies.
-Support tax incentives that attract and retain digital media companies and jobs.
+- > Increase the supply of seed and venture financing for locally-based startup and early stage digital companies. - > Support tax incentives that attract and retain digital media companies and jobs.